This year will see China make it illegal for restaurants to sell single-use straws, with plastic bags also being banned across its major cities

 It has also banned various plastics that are not 99.5% pure — such as polyethylene and polystyrene.

-The country yesterday (19 January) issued more polices that look to tackle some of the more prevalent single-use plastics, which will be fully implemented by 2025.
+On 19 January, the country issued more policies designed to tackle some of the more prevalent single-use plastics, which will be fully implemented by 2025.

 William Liu, a senior consultant at research firm Wood Mackenize, believes these new restrictions will impact plastic consumption and the petrochemical industry going forward.